The Bureau of Reclamation's Desalination and Water Purification Research Program will provide $1.4 million in funding

 Also, two pilot studies announced in 2013 will receive funding for their second year of testing.
 Those pilot studies are:

-The Desalination and Water Purification Program is helping Reclamation and its partners confront imbalances between supply and demand in basins throughout the West through testing and development of new advanced water treatment technologies.
-It focuses on three main goals: augment the supply of usable water in the United States; understand the environmental impacts of desalination and develop approaches to minimize these impacts relative to other water supply alternatives; and develop approaches to lower the financial costs of desalination so that it is an attractive option relative to other alternatives in locations where traditional sources of water are inadequate.
+The Desalination and Water Purification Program is helping Reclamation and its partners confront imbalances between supply and demand in basins throughout the West through testing and development of new advanced water treatment technologies to treat brackish water and seawater.
+It focuses on three main goals: augment the supply of usable water in the United States; understand the environmental impacts of desalination and develop approaches to minimize these impacts relative to other water supply alternatives; and develop approaches to lower the financial costs of desalination so that it is an attractive option relative to other alternatives that treat brackish water in locations where traditional sources of water are inadequate.